 Following diagnosis, our asthma care team will work with your child's pediatrician to evaluate his or her treatment plan or provide second opinions when needed.

-For children suffering from an acute asthma attack, Comer Children's Hospital offers state-of-the-art emergency and inpatient care.
+For children suffering from an acute asthma attack, Comer Children's offers state-of-the-art emergency and inpatient care.